ADesprets/faststart/labs/lab2.md

 7. The authorization code in generated in the previous section only has a few minutes before it becomes invalid.
 It may therefore be necessary to repeat section 2.10 and generate a new authorization code.

-### 2.12 Executing the payment using the access token
+### 2.12 Executing the Payment using the Access Token

 Now the third party provider has the access token and the payment ID from earlier.
 It can now finalise the payment by calling the POST /payments/{id}/execute operation inside the payment API of the financial institution.